Vyral/base-template/_drafts/choosing-the-best-mortgage-lender.md

 youtube_code: ckrIN-OeUUU
 ---

-{% include youtube.html %}If you’re thinking about buying a home using a home loan, you need to hear today’s message.
+{% include youtube.html %}<center>If you’re thinking about buying a home using a home loan, you need to hear today’s message.</center>

 {% include pullquote.html %}